aws-samples/aws-modernization-with-kong/README.md

-# AWS Workshop Studio has launched
+# AWS Workshop Studio has launched!

-Workshop publishing as moved to AWS Workshop Studio as of August 2021.
+Workshop publishing has moved to [AWS Workshop Studio](https://studio.us-east-1.prod.workshops.aws/) as of August 2021.

-For more information on publishing workshops, and for help in making the right decision for your workshop, please consult our [wiki](https://w.amazon.com/bin/view/AWS/Teams/SA/Customer_Engagements/workshops/).
+If you're starting work on a new workshop, please use Workshop Studio.
+If you've already created a workshop using this template, please consult our [wiki](https://w.amazon.com/bin/view/AWS/Teams/SA/Customer_Engagements/workshops/) for information on publishing, migration to Workshop Studio, etc.

-If your workshop source code will be hosted on GitHub under aws-samples you may proceed with this template, and note the special instructions for open sourcing under the "Preparing your workshop for open source" heading below.
+If your workshop markdown source will be hosted on GitHub under AWS-Samples you may proceed with this template, and note the special instructions for open sourcing under the "Preparing your workshop for open source" heading below.
+Long-term, we'll aim to support direct builds from AWS-Samples into Workshop Studio, but until then workshops with Github-hosted markdown source will remain using our older workshops.aws publishing mechanism.

-## 2021 update on standardizing workshop creation, hosting, and discovery:

-All AWS Workshops should use this template, and should be published using the workshops.aws publishing system.
-For more details, see here: [https://w.amazon.com/bin/view/AWS/Teams/SA/Customer_Engagements/workshops](https://w.amazon.com/bin/view/AWS/Teams/SA/Customer_Engagements/workshops).
-In summary:

-* Workshops are hosted under *.workshop.aws domains.
-We will provide you a CodeCommit repo and provide an automated build and publication pipeline.
-* Prior to 2021, workshops went through the Tech Content 2.0 process.
-In 2021 this is changing to use a new **Workshop Review** process.
-Once you've written your content, get someone to review your workshop with the Workshop Review document (included in this repo).
-* Submit a [SIM ticket](https://issues.amazon.com/issues/create?template=fe213816-f990-466a-962c-6f1ffc895167) to onboard your workshop to under *.workshop.aws.
-* This will also add your workshop to the catalog at [https://internal.workshops.aws](https://internal.workshops.aws) and [https://www.workshops.aws](https://www.workshops.aws)

 ## Security and regulatory compliance
 Historically, SAs and others have created and hosted workshops in their own AWS accounts, Github, S3 buckets, Word documents, and other places.
 This makes it hard to discover workshops, hard to find the owner to collaborate on improvements, and hard to ensure workshops meet our quality and compliance bar.
-The SA Customer Engagements team has created the workshop.aws system to host workshops under the workshop.aws domain.
-By using this template and the workshop.aws publishing system, you can ensure your workshop is secure, discoverable, high quality, and does not expose Amazon to legal or policy concerns. (all issues we have seen with self-published workshops).
-Later in 2021 the workshop publication process will merge into Event Engine.
+The SA Customer Engagements team has launched [Workshop Studio](https://w.amazon.com/bin/view/AWS_Workshop_Studio/) to provide secure, discoverable, high quality workshops that do not expose Amazon to legal or policy concerns. (all issues we have seen with self-published workshops).

 ## Repo structure